 Sort the clothes according to their thickness.
-This way the dryer will dry it in shorter time, dry more evenly and will also leave fewer wrinkles.
+This way the dryer will dry it in a shorter time, dry more evenly, and will also leave fewer wrinkles.

 Clean the lint filter trap after every load, so that the dryer can be operated optimally (in addition to helping maintain its safe operation, as mentioned above).

 On the days when it is warm outside, dry your clothes on a clothesline.
 This will give your dryer a much-needed rest and extend its life.